 Without further ado, let us introduce you to country number 60 on our list, as well as the beginning of the CA Grande journey, Mexico, and the Yucatan peninsula.

-The journey took us to the Yucatan peninsula, mostly in the Quintana Roo province and a bit in Yucatan province.
+The journey took us to the Yucatan peninsula, mostly in the Quintana Roo province and a bit in the Yucatan province.
 We started in Cancun, then we jumped over to Valladolid and Chichén Itzá, afterward, we continued to Akumal, Playa del Carmen, and Cozumel island.
 We continued further south along the Riviera Maya to Tulum, then jumped to Cobá and ended in Laguna Bacalar.

 Weather and Nature